-You were in the hospital because you have ulcerative colitis, swelling of the inner lining of your colon and rectum (also called your large intestine).
+You were in the hospital because you have ulcerative colitis.
+This is a swelling of the inner lining of your colon and rectum (also called your large intestine).
 It damages the lining, causing it to bleed or ooze mucus or pus.

 You probably received fluids through an intravenous (IV) tube in your vein.
-You may have received a blood transfusion, nutrition through a feeding tube or IV, and drugs to help stop diarrhea.
-Your doctor may have prescribed drugs to reduce swelling, prevent or fight infection, or help your immune system.
+You may have received a blood transfusion, nutrition through a feeding tube or IV, and medicines to help stop diarrhea.
+You may have been given medicines to reduce swelling, prevent or fight infection, or help your immune system.

 Most people will have long breaks between flare-ups of their ulcerative colitis.

 When you first go home, you will need to drink only liquids or eat different foods from what you normally eat.
 Ask your health care provider when you can start your regular diet.
 You should eat a well-balanced, healthy diet.
 It is important that you get enough calories, protein, and nutrients from a variety of food groups.

 Certain foods and drinks can make your symptoms worse.
 These foods may cause problems for you all the time or only during a flare-up.
 Avoid foods that make your symptoms worse.

 - Too much fiber may make your symptoms worse.
 Try baking or stewing fruits and vegetables if eating them raw bothers you.

 - Avoid foods that are known to cause gas, such as beans, spicy food, cabbage, broccoli, cauliflower, raw fruit juices, and fruit(especially citrus fruits).
 Avoid or limit alcohol and caffeine.
 They may make your diarrhea worse.

 Eat smaller meals, and eat more often.
 Drink plenty of liquids.

 Ask your provider about extra vitamins and minerals you may need, including: